djaus2/PhotoTimingDjaus/README.md

   - Can load previous stitched file but timing doesn't work for that (2Do)
   - Uses Image viwer with zoom and pan from this GitHub project [djaus2/ShowImageWPF](https://github.com/djaus2/ShowImageWPF)
     - Zoom etc currently not working
-- StitchInTimeMaui  Maui version of PhotoTimingDjaus Console app
+- **StitchInTimeMaui**  Maui version of PhotoTimingDjaus Console app
+  - Uses PhotoTimingDjausLibAndroid*
   - Tested on Google Pixel 6 phone
   - Now performs stitch of limited video:
     - Limited to 1000 frames = 33 seconds